lincolntracy/lincoln_mainroad_ver2/content/posts/sharing-the-brownlow.md

  - "Sports"
 ---

+*Can teammates work together to win football's highest 'individual' award?*

 <!--more-->

 There has been a lot of talk in recent years about how Clayton Oliver and Christian Petracca have (or will) cost each other a Brownlow during their careers because they “steal” votes off each other.
 But how many (if any) Brownlow medals would they have won thus far if two players from the same team could “share” the award?